Sausalito Summernight: U.S./ Canadian release and reception

-In its Canadian release, distributed for Regency by RCA Records, "Sausalito Summernight" received airplay on the nation's flagship Top 40 station CHUM (AM) in Toronto as early as July 1981, debuting at #27 on the CHUM Chart dated 1 August 1981.
-The track was promptly playlisted throughout the CHUM Limited broadcasting chain which included CFRW in Winnipeg and CFUN in Vancouver, with airplay spreading to additional stations.
-In the RPM magazine issued 29 August 1981, immediately after the Canadian release of "Sausalito Summernight" as a commercial single, the track (which that week ranked #1 on the hit parade for CFRW and ranked at #2 by CHUM-AM) debuted on the National 50s Single Survey at #5, moving up to #1 on the chart dated 5 September 1981.
-Ultimately ranked at #13 on the listing of the biggest hits of the year, "Sausalito Summernight" in December 1981 had its Canadian sales reported as 100,000 units.
+In its Canadian release, distributed for Regency by RCA Records, "Sausalito Summernight" received airplay on the nation's flagship Top 40 station CHUM (AM) in Toronto as early as July 1981, debuting at No. 27 on the CHUM Chart dated 1 August 1981.
+The track was promptly playlisted throughout the CHUM Limited broadcasting chain, which included CFRW in Winnipeg and CFUN in Vancouver, with airplay spreading to additional stations.
+In the RPM magazine issued 29 August 1981, immediately after the Canadian release of "Sausalito Summernight" as a commercial single, the track (which that week ranked #1 on the hit parade for CFRW and ranked at #2 by CHUM-AM) debuted on the National 50s Single Survey at No. 5, moving up to No. 1 on the chart dated 5 September 1981.
+Ultimately ranked at No. 13 on the listing of the biggest hits of the year, "Sausalito Summernight" in December 1981 had its Canadian sales reported as 100,000 units.